It's important to understand the basics of caring for cheese to make sure it stays its freshest and most delicious longer.

 Step 2 - Standardization

 Starter cultures, or good bacteria, are added to start the cheesemaking process.
 They help determine the ultimate flavor and texture of the cheese.
-Next, a milk-clotting enzyme called rennet is added to coagulate the milk, forming a custard-like mass.
+A milk-clotting enzyme called rennet is added to coagulate the milk, forming a custard-like mass.

-It's then cut into small pieces to begin the process of separating the liquid (whey) from the milk solids (curds).
-Large curds are cooked at lower temperatures, yielding softer cheeses like Mascarpone and Ricotta.
-Curds cut smaller are cooked at higher temperatures, yielding harder cheeses like Gruyere and Romano.
+The gel-like cheese mass is then cut into curds to begin the process of separating the liquid (whey) from the milk solids (curds).
+They are then stirred and cooked until desired temperature and firmness are achieved.
+Large curds are cooked at lower temperatures, yielding softer cheeses like mascarpone and ricotta.
+Smaller curds are cooked at higher temperatures, yielding harder cheeses like parmesan and romano.

 Step 6 - Curd Transformation

-Different handling techniques and salting affect how the curd is transformed into the many cheese varieties made in Wisconsin.
+The next phase, handling techniques and salting, determines how the curd is transformed into distinct cheese varieties made in Wisconsin.

 Step 7 - Pressing